-Until recently, the Company's board of directors had eight members.
-Three of these members--David O. Corriveau and James W. Corley, then the Company's two co-chairmen and co-CEOs, and Walter S. Henrion, then a consultant to the Company since 1989 and a member of the board's executive committee--were participants in a failed attempt to buyout the Company.
-Four of the directors--Mark A. Levy, Allen J. Bernstein, Peter A. Edison and Christopher C. Maguire--served on the special committee of the board charged with the responsibility for evaluating and negotiating acquisition proposals, including the buyout attempt.
-The eighth director was Bruce H. Hallett, whose firm provided legal services to the Company.
+Until April 17, 2003, the Company's board of directors had eight members.
+Three of these members--David O. Corriveau and James W. Corley, then the Company's two Co-Chairmen and Co-CEOs, and Walter S. Henrion, then a consultant to the Company since 1989 and a member of the board's executive committee--were participants in a flawed, conflicted and failed attempt to buyout the Company.
+Four of the directors-- Mark A. Levy, Allen J. Bernstein, Peter A. Edison and Christopher C. Maguire--served on the special committee of the board responsible for evaluating and negotiating acquisition proposals, including the buyout attempt.
+The eighth director was Bruce H. Hallett, whose law firm was paid \$158,000 by the Company for legal services in fiscal 2002.

-In March and April 2003--beginning almost immediately after Dolphin publicly criticized the conduct of the board--the Company announced a series of what it referred to as governance initiatives.
-See "The Company's governance reforms" below.
-As part of these initiatives, the Company reported that Mr. Henrion, whose term of office was to expire in 2003, and Mr. Hallett, whose term of office was to expire in 2003, and Mr. Hallett, whose term of office was to expire in 2004, were retiring from the board.
+In March and April 2003--beginning almost immediately after Dolphin publicly criticized the conduct of the board--the Company announced a series of what it referred to as "planned corporate governance initiatives."
+See "The Company's Governance Reforms" below.
+As part of these initiatives, the Company reported that Mr. Henrion, who participated in the buyout effort and whose term of office was to expire in 2003, and Mr. Hallett, whose term of office was to expire in 2004, were retiring from the board.
 The board appointed Patricia P. Priest to fill the vacancy in the 2003 class created by the resignation of Mr. Henrion.
-The board also expanded the 2004 class by one director and appointed David B. Pittaway and Walter J. Humann to fill the vacancies created in this class by the resignation of Mr. Hallett and the recently created directorship.
-Dolphin has publicly opposed the increase in the size of the board.
+Walter J. Humann was appointed to fill the vacancy created in the 2004 class by the resignation of Mr. Hallett.
+The board was also recently increased to nine by expanding the 2004 class by one director.
+David B. Pittaway was appointed to fill the vacancy created by the expansion of the board.
+Prior to these actions, Dolphin had publicly opposed the increase in the size of the board.
 We feel that the board was wrong to create an additional directorship in the midst of a proxy contest, where the incumbent board rather than the shareholders filled the vacancy.